augustocattafesta/master_thesis/docs/guide.md

 If the folders to analyze are inside the data directory in the package root, it is not necessary to specify all the path of the folders, and writing only the name of the folder is enough to locate them.
 This is not possible with single files.

 To run the analysis, a configuration file must always be specified.
-In the next section it is explained how to write a correct configuration file.
+In the next section how to write a correct configuration file is explained.

 ## Write the configuration file